zeroisinfinity/witsense-isaac-yolov8/Solution_document.md

-# Project: Real-time Object Detection Pipeline detection on a simulated camera feed in Isaac Sim.
+# Project: Real-time Object Detection Pipeline on a simulated camera feed in Isaac Sim.
 ---
 1) **Code** - *Generated using Claude-sonnet 4.5.*
 2) **Entire pipeline + installations** - *Completed by me.*